-Identifying and Addressing Confounding Bias in Violence Prevention Research

-Shabbar I Ranapurwala, PhD, MPH1,2

-1Department of Epidemiology, University of North Carolina, Chapel Hill, NC, USA

-2Injury Prevention Research Center, University of North Carolina, Chapel Hill, NC, USA

-Corresponding Author:

-Shabbar I Ranapurwala

-137 E. Franklin Street, Suite 500

-Chapel Hill, NC, 27517

-Phone: 919-843-3529

-Email: sirana@email.unc.edu

-Keywords: Confounding; directed acyclic graphs; violence prevention

 Abstract

 Purpose of review: Violence prevention research has enhanced our understanding of individual and community risk and protective factors for aggression and violence.
 However, our knowledge of risk and protective factors for violence is highly dependent on observational studies, since there are few randomized trials of risk and protective factors for violence.
 Observational studies are susceptible to systematic errors, specifically confounding, and may lack internal validity.